vibewell25/vibewell/docs/docs/architecture/system-architecture.md

 ## High-Level Architecture

-The Vibewell platform follows a modern web application architecture with the following main components:
+The VibeWell platform follows a modern web application architecture with the following main components:

 ```
 ┌─────────────────────────────────────┐